 This page is your Disability Travel Hub for Autism Family Travel Guide.
 From here, you’ll find practical guides that focus on accessible transport, disability services, equipment considerations and real-life strategies for navigating the world with mobility needs, medical equipment or other accessibility requirements.

-Why Travelling with a Disability Can Still Be Possible
+Why Travelling With a Disability Can Still Be Possible

 While barriers certainly exist, there are also many improvements happening globally.
 Airlines, rail operators, hotels and attractions are increasingly recognising the importance of accessible travel.